#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 “FUCK!”

-This curse he said out loud because he rarely enjoyed being sober, but that damn doorbell and knocking was driving him crazy.
+This curse he said out loud because he rarely enjoyed being sober, but that damn doorbell and knocking were driving him crazy.

 Going back down the stairs to the double doors of his home, he didn’t bother to check through the peephole.
-Swinging open the door, he wished he had checked prior to opening the doors.
+Swinging open the door, he wished he had checked before opening it.

 “Probably lying down on the floor where you’re standing,” Magnum answered honestly with a nonchalant shrug of his broad shoulders.
 “I was tired.
 I needed sleep.”